 - Once inside, type in the following commands, each one followed by an Enter for execution, to reset the aforementioned BITS and Windows Update files.

-- Type in netsh winsock reset in the Command Prompt and execute it, to reset Winsock.
+- Type these commands in the Command Prompt and execute them, to reset Winsock.

 - Re-start the services you stopped initially, with the following commands (don’t forget an Enter after each one to execute it):